 Minnesota Library 2.0

-16. Media specialists, academic librarians, and public librarians can help their 2.0 students be more efficient in their research with
+16. Media specialists, academic librarians, and public librarians can help their 2.0 students be more efficient in their research with these Web 2.0 tools: Assignment Calculator & the Research Project Calculator.

 17. ELM is more than articles.
 Use these ELM productivity tools to maximize what ELM can do for you.